andycroll/andycroll.com/_posts/2021/2021-01-11-read-ruby-version-in-your-gemfile.md

 The file specifies the required version of Ruby for the application and the manager automatically switches the environment to use the specified version.

-[The version can also be specified in your Gemfile](https://bundler.io/gemfile_ruby.html) using bundler, which is more often used in a deployed environment.
+[The version can also be specified in your Gemfile](https://bundler.io/gemfile_ruby.html) using bundler, which is more often used to define the version of Ruby to use in a deployed application.

 ## Instead of...